How to Put Out Lithium Battery Fire

 Lithium-ion Battery Fires

 While lithium-ion batteries offer several advantages (greater energy density, hold charges well, and higher voltage per cell) compared to other rechargeable battery technologies, there are significant fire safety risks with Lithium-ion batteries.
 Lithium is highly combustible and has highly reactive components.
 Lithium is also volatile when damaged and tends to overheat and spontaneously combust.
+In worst-case scenarios, explosions have occurred.

 Lithium batteries necessitate safety mechanisms to limit voltage and internal pressures, which can increase weight and, in some cases, limit performance.
 According to the Clean Energy Institute, the batteries can lose capacity and fail “after several years.”